rpicanco/MicroserviceArchitectureSolutionFramework/README.md

 </details>

 ## About the Project
-This project aims to propose a Microservice Architecture Solution Framework for standardizing deliverables in Microservices Architecture projects.
+The aim of this project is to propose a Microservice Architecture Solution Framework for standardizing deliverables in Microservices Architecture projects.
 It was designed with boundaries and deliverables.
-Each boundary has many deliverables and it can be done in any order and/or in parallel and being enriched throughout the project lifecycle.
+Each boundary has many deliverables and they can be done in any order and/or in parallel and being enriched throughout the project lifecycle.

 ## What is the purpose of this framework?
 XXXX